kryptokrona/kryptokrona-docs/docs/developer/Forking-Kryptokrona.md

 const uint64_t LWMA_2_DIFFICULTY_BLOCK_INDEX_V3              = 800000;
 ```

 These values set the heights where the different difficulty algorithms go live.
 A difficulty algorithm determines how hard it is to mine a block at a given height.
 If there are more people mining, it gets harder, and visa versa.
-This ensures blocks are found on average every 30 seconds (In TRTL's case).
+This ensures blocks are found on average every 30 seconds (In XKR's case).

 Difficulty algorithms are pretty hard to write, so we have quite a lot of revisions!
 We strongly suggest you use the latest version, to make you more resistant to pulse mining and timewarp attacks.
 The below section will activate each one at the first available block height, so you will be running the latest LWMA-2 by block 3.